kennethy/rust-lang/ch15.smart-pointers/README.md

 ## 15.4 `Rc<T>`, the Reference Counted Smart Pointer

 `Rc<T>`, abbreviated for reference counting, is a smart pointer type that keep tracks of the number of references to a value.
 It's applicable when a value has multiple owners.
 It's only for use in single-threaded scenarios.

+We need to `use std::rc::Rc` because it's not in the prelude.

 ```rust
 enum List {